Building a Kickass Growth Team: Everything You Need To Succeed

 • What resources you most frequently need but don’t have

-Based on your analysis from steps 1-3, select the growth team model that best fits your organization’s needs, considering the advantages and disadvantages of each.
+Based on your analysis from steps 1-3, select the growth team model that best suits your organization’s needs, considering each model’s advantages and disadvantages.

 Decision framework for model selection:

-3. Company size: Larger organizations typically need more structured approaches like the mix model, while smaller companies can operate effectively with independent teams.
+3. Company size: Large companies typically require more structure (mix model), while smaller firms can succeed with independent teams.

 4. Cultural factors: Organizations that value autonomy might prefer independent teams, while collaborative cultures often do better with cross-functional approaches.

-Create a decision matrix that weights these factors according to your organization’s specific situation to guide your choice.
+Create a decision matrix weighing these factors to guide your choice.

-Then, decide who will lead your growth team.
-This person doesn’t necessarily need a growth background, but should have specific qualities:
+This person doesn’t necessarily need a growth background, but should be:

-CRO specialists, product managers, and growth marketers can all excel in this role with the right mindset.
-The technical background matters less than these fundamental qualities.
+Background matters less than the right mindset.
+CRO specialists, product managers, and growth marketers can all excel in this role, provided they have the right mindset.

 The right leader will set the tone for your growth team’s culture and effectiveness, so this decision deserves significant consideration.